SilverLinings89/Waveguide/Progress.md

 Result storage: From now on, I will begin generating outputs, that are relevant for my dissertation.
 To that end, I will introduce a storage system.
 It is a folder with subfolders.
 The folders are called artifacts.
 Everytime I produce some result, the artifact gets put in a new folder and numbered.
 I can then reference the generated data as an artifact id.
 For example, the performance differences on the two systems are artifact 1.
 I store these locally and sometimes back them up in the data archive and cloud storage.

 The jobs crashed again.
 As a mitigation, I will now replace MPI_COMM_WORLD on the neighborsurfaces with the smaller communicators, which is better anyway.
 I just noticed, however, that the MPI failures only occur on level three and there, the local communicator is MPI_COMM_WORLD because everyone contributes ...

+# Thursday, 6th of January

+Today, I will implement all I need for convergence analysis.
+There is not much I need here.
+Basically, it is a new runner that builds multiple nonlocal problems, some output for the convergence graph and new parameters, that control the run.
+At the same time, the MPI level 3 issue on the HPC system has persisted.
+I have made a minor change to determine if that was the error.
+Tests are running now.

+The latest push seems to have fixed the issue on the hpc system.
+Started all the example cases.
+Will see soon if it's actually stable or not.

+I have implemented all the parts required for convergence runs and mentioned above except for the automatic generation of convergence plots.
+Also: All the large examples have launched correctly and some have been running for 12 hours now.
+The MPI appears to be stable now.